 An AG Opinion is needed to provide guidance and clarity on questions of law where prevailing legal authority is insufficient or nonexistent.
 There is insufficient guidance and direction addressing the issues the Commission has identified.
-Just as members of the public should be notified and fully informed about an agenda item at a Commission meeting, members of the Commission should know whether a given action violates the BK Act.
+The BK Act requires the Commission to publish agendas that are timely noticed and contain information that would allow the public to decide whether to attend the meeting or participate in a particular agenda item.
+Parts of the BK Act fail to provide the detail and clarity that it requires of the state bodies it governs.
+Commission members do not know whether certain actions violate the BK Act.
+The Commission requests an AG Opinion that eliminates this uncertainty in the law.